juniorsundarCasual/TGT/vault/volume-4.chapter-261.md

 "Boys!
 We got a live one," The second voice joked lecherously.

-Shuri, whose sight cleared right in time, saw seven bloodthirsty and licentious faces targeting her.
+Shuri, whose sight cleared up, saw seven bloodthirsty and licentious faces targeting her.

 ____